2019 Northeast Transportation Safety Conference (NETSC)

 1:30-5:00: PM session

-- Special 3.5 hour session: Drug Trends and Impairment Symptomatology
+- Workshop A: Drug Trends and Impairment Symptomatology

 - Presented by Sgt.
 Jay Riggen of the Vermont State Police.
 This presentation will cover the latest trends in the use and abuse of both licit and illicit drugs and other chemicals.
 Best practices for the identification of use, raising awareness, and prevention will also be discussed.